blutui/dev.blutui.com/src/pages/docs/canvas/tags/form.md

 ---
 title: 'form'
-description: 'Generates an HTML form tag.'
+description: 'Generates a HTML form tag.'
 ---

 The `form` tag generates an HTML form tag, including any required input tags to submit the form.
 The `form` tag requires a handle to render it's contents, usually found in your project dashboard: